HITECHCRIME/HC_SG141_MOTHxSatsu/README.md

 ## Lyrics

 ```
-get it allright io
+get it allright io / odiooo
-get it allrighty io
+get it allrighty io / odiooo
 get it allright yo
 get it allrightya from